kmalone2/protocols/cellculture/virus_production/produce_lentiviruses.md

 # Protocol for Production of Lentiviruses

 This protocol is for production of lentiviruses.
 Used most often by the [VEP DMS](../VEP_DMS/README.md) project.

+SPECIAL CONSIDERATIONS:

+Importantly, you will be working with a BL2 agent.
+This means you should have at least a 1:20 working dilution of Wescodyne (located under the sink), and should sterilize *all* disposables with this Wescodyne solution while working.
+When you are finished with a plate, let it soak in Wescodyne for at least 10 minutes, then aspirate and tape closed.
+All waste is disposed of in the virus waste bin under the hood.

 ## Reagents needed:
 - 6 well TC treated plate